• Skip to primary navigation

 JUMP TO: show ↓

-1. The history
+2. The history

-2. The name
+3. The name

 The history

 This was news to me.
-I had never associated citrus fruit with East Asia, which has always evoked more exotic associations of fruits like the mango, lychee, rambutan, and kumquat, not to mention the infamous ‘stinky’ fruit, the durian.
+I had never associated citrus fruit with East Asia, which has always evoked more exotic associations of fruits like mango, lychee, rambutan, and kumquat, not to mention the infamous 'stinky' fruit, the durian.
 Turns out that Dominicans have known better all along.

-To corroborate this thesis, Dominican Cooking reader Lisybet in New York has done some research and found that sweet oranges originally made their way from China into Burma and from Burma to India.
-The word ‘orange’ is derived from the Sanskrit ‘naranga.’
+The word 'orange' is derived from the Sanskrit 'naranga.'
 Though lemons have been well known in the Mediterranean region since pre-Christian times, sweet oranges arrived from India into the Mediterranean and by the time the Roman Empire had fallen, the fruit was thriving on the Italian peninsula.

 In the sixth and seventh centuries, Muslim armies overran a vast territory stretching from India to Spain and thereby allowed Arab traders to introduce further varieties of the fruit to Europe in the Middle Ages.
 Northern Europe grew acquainted with oranges when they were brought home by Crusaders returning from the Mediterranean and the Middle East.

 Traveling in the other direction, the colonizing Portuguese had also introduced to Europe a variety of sweet orange from India.
 Then in 1635, the Chinese orange landed in Lisbon and quickly replaced the pre-existing bitter form from India as the European favorite.
-These better-flavored introductions encouraged the expansion of orange consumption and cultivation throughout Europe.

 In summation oranges originated in Southeast Asia, spread from there in successive waves to the Mediterranean/Europe, eventually making their way to the Americas.
 But the variety of sweet orange we enjoy today was spread by Portugal directly from China!